 This juice is commonly associated with alleviating urinary tract infections.
 But what about cranberry and kidney stones?

-Additionally, cranberry also contains a moderate amount of oxalate and should not be consumed if you have or are at risk for oxalate-based kidney stones.
+Additionally, cranberry also contains a moderate- to high amount of oxalate and should not be consumed if you have or are at risk for calcium oxalate kidney stones.

 Milk causes kidney stones